Porgramming-Hero-web-course/batch-4-assignment-1-Th3At0nic/src/blog-1.md

 execute();
 ```

+---

 ### 5. TypeScript-Specific Features with Async/Await

 Typescripts type is making asynchronous programming more safer than others
-**1. Return Types:** Typescript always makes the async function to return a Promise, which makes TypeScript catch error if you mistakenly handle then as synchronous way.
+**1. Return Types:** TypeScript always makes the async function to return a Promise, which makes TypeScript catch error if you mistakenly handle then as synchronous way.

 **2. Typed Promise:** If you define the data type being passed which will give more clarity and reducing the run time error.